 S. Kevin McCormick (he/him/his)

 I am a behavioral ecologist and educator interested in how students formulate and apply science argumentation to describe biological phenomena.
 During my undergraduate career I worked on projects ranging from studying evolution through female mate choice in pupfish, to avian thermoregulation, to prairie dog reintroduction efforts.
 My PhD was focused on personality traits in spotted hyenas, and how agonistic personality traits affected fitness and dominance in hyena clans.
-My current position focuses on improving student scientific argumentation and communication.
+I then transitioned into a research associate/instructor position with the BioSci program focused on improving student scientific argumentation and communication for two years and am now a full-time assistant professor in the program.

 I have found that the most rewarding moments in my teaching career have come from when I helped people make connections between their own lived experience and basic scientific principles, and then watching as they use the critical thinking skills I helped them develop to make connections that I never thought of.